papir805/ISLR2/readme.md

 <br/>

 ## For the future:
-As time progresses, I may also try to reproduce code from other chapters in the book and will post that code here too.
+As I work through other chapters in the book, I may also add any code that I create for those labs or exercises here too.

 <br/>